jose-elias-alvarez/nvim-lsp-ts-utils/README.md

     buffer on `tsserver` attach.
 Set to `false` by default.

-  - `eslint_diagnostics_debounce`: to simulate LSP behavior, the plugin subscribes to buffer changes and gets / refreshes ESLint diagnostics on change.
-This variable modifies the amount of time between diagnostic refreshes.
+  - `eslint_diagnostics_debounce`: to simulate LSP behavior, the plugin subscribes to buffer changes and refreshes ESLint diagnostics on change.
+    This variable modifies the amount of time between the last change and the next refresh.
 Set to `250` (ms) by default.

   - `eslint_bin` and `eslint_args`: applies the same settings as ESLint code actions.